vtex-apps/release-notes/2019-week-29/price-internationalization.md

 ## Main advantages

-The new feature not only give retailers __freedom of choice__ on the decimal places displayed by the store’s prices as it encourages __store internationalization__ by correctly adapting the currency code according the end-user’s location.
+The features not only gives retailers the __freedom of choosing__ how many decimal places the store’s prices are displayed with, but also encourages __internationalization__ by correctly adapting the currency code according the end-user’s location.
 This avoids that the user is faced with misleading product price information and ensures greater store reliability.

 ## What you need to do